AndrewKeig/AndrewKeig/README.md

 ### Hey 👋

-Im director at [airasoul.com](http://airasoul.com), based in London, UK focused on technologies such as ⚡ Serverless, Node.js, React, AI, bl◎ckchain, Ξthereum
+I'm Andrew, a software developer and educator and director at [airasoul.com](http://airasoul.com), based in London, UK focused on technologies such as ⚡ Serverless, Node.js, React, AI, bl◎ckchain, Ξthereum

 ⚡ Serverless all the things, Ξ decentralise some of them